MoreiraLAB/GPCR-A17-MAAP/README.md

 If you want to make a new prediction, you will need the SMILES and sequences of the ligand-GPCR-A17 complexes you are interested in.
 Additionally, you have two options, depending on whether you have Ki values available for your drug-GPCR-A17 complexes: use GPCR-A17 MAAP or GPCR-A17 MAAP (Ki-filtered).

 If you do not have the Ki values available, you can use our GPCR-A17 MAAP to make a new prediction:
 You will need to prepare an Excel file with the SMILES and sequences of your complexes in the "smile" and "sequence" columns.
 Save this Excel file as new_prediction.xlsx and place it in the GPCR-A17-MAAP/new_prediction/data folder.
 An example file is provided in the same folder for your reference.
+Note: Please unzip the X_GPCRA17_Mold_PT.zip file and place the extracted contents in this directory.
 Change directory to your GPCR-A17-MAAP/new_prediction/ folder:
 ```bash
 cd ./new_prediction/